midnight-security/home-security-skill/README.md

 ## Scope

-This skill is about designing and building *defensive* systems — sensor fusion, verified dispatch, access control, hardened architecture.
-It explicitly treats specific techniques for defeating a *named* real commercial product (lock-picking a specific cylinder, jamming a specific panel's RF frequency, relay-attack tooling for a specific lock) as out of scope; see the "Out of scope" section in each reference file.
+This skill is about designing and building *defensive* systems — sensor fusion, verified dispatch, access control, hardened architecture, responsibly-sourced risk data.
+It explicitly treats specific techniques for defeating a *named* real commercial product (lock-picking a specific cylinder, jamming a specific panel's RF frequency, relay-attack tooling for a specific lock) or for scraping/circumventing ToS on a named crime-data platform as out of scope; see the "Out of scope" section in each reference file.

 ## License